jlc248/satellite-resources/docs/source/Geostationary.rst

 Advanced Himawari Imager (AHI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AHI was designed based off of ABI (Himawari-8 actually had the first ABI-generation imager launched into space!), but with a few differences.
+The AHI was designed based off of ABI (Himawari-8 actually had the first ABI-generation imager launched into space!), but with a few differences:

+-  AHI has a green visible band (0.51 µm), but ABI does not.
+-  ABI has a cirrus band (1.38 µm), but AHI does not.
+-  The resolution of B05 (1.6 µm) on AHI is 2 km, whereas the resolution of C05 (1.6 µm) on AHI is 1 km

+The table below summarizes the 16 AHI bands.

 .. image:: ../_static/images/h9_bands.png
-  :width: 600
+  :width: 500
   :alt: Himawari-9 band table.

 Data Access